AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

 ## Timeline

-Stretch the length
+- Stretch the length

 You can change the duration of the interval, its start and end time.
 Hover right or left thumbs, watch if the control is of this <img> type and drag it.

-Drag&Drop
+- Drag&Drop

 Also you can change the start and end date without changing the duration of the interval - you can simply drag the actual time bar to wherever you want.
 Hover the element, wait for this <img> control and drag the interval.

-Change the connectors
+- Change the connectors

 If you need to add the connections of some elements, you can do it also by simply dragging the connector thumb of an actual time bar.
 Again, hover the side of an actual time bar, catch the connector thumb and drag it to the element you need.

 Note that it's not possible to drop connectors into a baseline, as they cannot have ones.

-Progress
+- Progress

 Another difference between the behavior of the actual time bar and its baseline is in having progress.
 You may notice that some of the actual time bars are colored differently and the progress part is of dark color.
 Those are the intervals of parent items, so when you change their progress, you change the progress for the whole group.

-Baseline changing
+- Baseline changing

 As we have already noticed, the baseline bar looks and behaves almost like an actual time bar, with the difference of not having any progress and connectors, as it shows the planned time.
 We can change its position in time and whole its duration using the same controls as actual time bars have.

-Milestones
+- Milestones

 You cannot change the duration of a milestone as they have no duration, but you still can drag it to another position.
 They have no progress and connectors as well, because they represent moments in time.

 ##Scrolling

-When you set the connectors, make an end date later or a start date earlier than a gantt screen displays, it will start scrolling automatically.
-Also, in live mode the Gantt scales can automatically grow when we overcome the min amd max scale values while scrolling.
+When you change the length of the time bars or move them or milestones later or earlier than Gantt screen displays, the display will start scrolling automatically.
+Also, in live mode the Gantt scales' ranges can automatically lengthen when we overcome the min and max range values while scrolling.